luizbills/luminous-lightbox-for-wp/readme.txt

 == Description ==

-A very lightweight lightbox plugin based on [Luminous](https://github.com/imgix/luminous).
+A very lightweight lightbox plugin based on [Luminous](https://github.com/imgix/luminous) by imgix.

 ### How to use